Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

 Jayson Tatum Insights vs. the 76ers

-- This season, Jayson Tatum has made 9.8 shots from the floor per game, which adds up to 21.0% of his team's total makes.

-- He's made 3.2 threes per game, or 18.3% of his team's makes from beyond the arc this season.

-- Tatum's opponents, the 76ers, have one of the slowest offensive tempos, ranking 26th, averaging 99.8 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- Tatum's opponents, the 76ers, have one of the NBA's slowest tempos with 99.8 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Conceding 110.9 points per game, the 76ers are the third-ranked team in the league defensively.
+- Allowing 41.2 rebounds per contest, the 76ers are the second-ranked team in the NBA.

-- On the boards, the 76ers are ranked second in the league, giving up 41.2 rebounds per game.

-- Looking at 3-pointers, the 76ers have given up 11.6 makes per contest, fifth in the league.
+- The 76ers concede 11.6 made 3-pointers per contest, fifth-ranked in the league.

 Jayson Tatum vs. the 76ers